taylorbaker/library/README.md

 # library

 Web App to track books read or to read.
+This is a simple project to introduce object handling and prototype inheritance in JavaScript.